Update: ‘Specifications’ and ‘Release Date’ sections updated.

 The layout of the instrument cluster and touchscreen infotainment system isn’t a replica of the donor model, but the positioning of the center console is.
 The instrument cluster is a fully digital LCD unit measuring 12.3 inches diagonally.
 The touchscreen infotainment system also measures 12.3 inches diagonally, but it has a different aspect ratio.
 An 8-speaker sound system is also among the main interior features.

 A large rectangular floating touchscreen panel is attached to the dashboard.
 In front of the steering wheel with shiny switches is a fully digital instrument cluster.
 The extensive usage of the cream color emphasizes the understated theme of the interior and makes it look richer.
-As per Chinese reports, the Airtrek features the AdiGO 2.5 driving assistant system and a large sunroof.
-There’s also speak of a flat floor for rear-seat passengers, and spy shots have revealed 60:40 split rear seats.
+As per Chinese reports, the Mitsubishi Airtrek features the AdiGO 2.5 driving assistant system, a large sunroof, a flat floor for rear-seat passengers, and 60:40 split rear seats.

 Will the Airtrek travel to Europe or Australia?

-There appears to be no firm sales plan for the Airtrek outside the Chinese market at the moment.
+There appears to be no firm sales plan for the Mitsubishi Airtrek outside the Chinese market at the moment.
 In June 2021, Renault said that beginning in 2023, Mitsubishi Motors will procure two vehicles manufactured by Renault, for European markets.
-It would be interesting to see the customer reaction to the Airtrek in Europe and if Mitsubishi adds new models to the business plan.
+But we doubt the Airtrek will see a European launch.

 In Australia, people would love to own and drive an EV with a design and size similar to the Airtrek electric SUV, Josephine Wagstaff, Public Relations Manager, Mitsubishi (Australia), told The Driven.
 Mitsubishi designed the Airtrek EV for China, but the Australian subsidiary is keeping options open and considering new opportunities/products for the country.
 In general, export possibilities for the Airtrek from China seem quite low as GMMC would have to develop an RHD model if it intends to launch it widely in global markets with an appetite for electrified crossovers.